Community Healthy Eating Setting

 At the Wabasha Farmers Market, cash is accepted as well as debit cards, credit cards and EBT (Food Stamps).
 A match is offered for anyone using their EBT card at the farmers market, come down and ask about it in our information booth!
 The first in-person farmers market starts May 25th, from 2-5pm.
 There are both experienced and new vendors who have signed up.

-lake city market by the lake tent in the park
+lake city farmer market tent

 Lake City Market by the Lake moves again.